itzg/docker-minecraft-server/README.md

     docker run --name mc itzg/minecraft-server:java15

-Keep in mind that some versions of Minecraft server can't work on the newest versions of Java.
+> Keep in mind that some versions of Minecraft server can't work on the newest versions of Java.
 Also, FORGE doesn't support openj9 JVM implementation.

+### Deprecated Image Tags

+The following image tags have been deprecated and are no longer receiving updates:
+- adopt13
+- adopt14
+- adopt15
+- openj9-nightly

 ## Healthcheck